 - Avoid tick-infested areas, particularly in May, June, and July.

 - Wear shoes, long pants tucked into socks or pant legs, and long sleeves when outside in areas where there are deer ticks.

-Use insect repellent with 20%-30% DEET around your ankles, other areas of exposed skin, and clothes.
-Follow directions carefully.
+- Use insect repellent with 20%-30% DEET around your ankles, other areas of bare skin, and clothes.

 If you have been bitten by a tick, call your health care provider.
 Antibiotics may be given to prevent Lyme disease.
 However, antibiotics are usually only given when the tick has been identified as a deer tick, has been attached for at least 36 hours and you have been in a region where there is a high risk of contracting Lyme disease.